 Sapporo Snow Festival (4-11 Feb)

 Hokkaido is the northernmost of Japan’s main islands and its volcanic landscape boasts both hot springs and ski resorts.
 Its capital, Sapporo, hosts an annual snow sculpture festival each February.
-The structures take inspiration from popular culture and architecture (many are the size of buildings), and some can even be slidden down.
+The structures take inspiration from popular culture and architecture (many are the size of buildings), and some can even be slid down.
 A day and night visit ticket costs around £8, which is worth it to see the sculptures lit up and softly glowing against the inky sky.
-After you’ve marvelled at the creations, smooth and shimmering like wedding cakes, you can warm up with some of the city’s renowned ramen and an ice-cold local Asahi beer.
+After you’ve marvelled at the creations, you can warm up with some of the city’s renowned ramen and an ice-cold local Asahi beer.
 The island is also well-known for its delectable soft serve ice cream, so be sure to try some – if you can brave it!

 Where’s Hot: Sri Lanka

-If the thought of snow and frozen toes doesn’t really appeal while we’re in the depths of the British winter, then Sri Lanka couldn’t be further from chilly Copenhagen.
-February is an excellent time to visit, as the monsoon season has ended and the temperature settles around the late twenties.
+February is an excellent time to visit to Sri Lanka, as the monsoon season has ended and the temperature settles around the late twenties.
 Ecotourism is also booming in Sri Lanka: there are opportunities to visit local farms, learn about local customs and even give them a go yourself, plus camping facilities and mangrove replanting programmes.
 You’re also in a better position to spot wildlife at this time, because the weather is dryer, so be sure to squeeze in a safari if you can!